scalatron/scalatron.github.com/pages/gettingstarted.md

 ### How To Play

 To play, you can now write a bot program in Scala, build it, and publish it into the game.
-There are two ways to do this, which are explained in laborious detail in the
+There are two basic approaches to doing this, which are explained in laborious detail in the
 <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/markdown/Scalatron%20Player%20Setup.md">player setup guide</a>
-(also as <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/pdf/Scalatron%20Player%20Setup.pdf">pdf</a>).
+(also as <a href="https://github.com/scalatron/scalatron/blob/master/Scalatron/doc/pdf/Scalatron%20Player%20Setup.pdf">pdf</a>):

-The complex approach involves setting up a local development environment like IDEA, Eclipse or SBT.
-For details on how to do this, see the documentation linked above.
+* The **"serious" path** involves setting up a local development environment like IDEA, Eclipse or SBT.
+  This approach is fairly complex and is recommended only for experienced programmers that wish to have full control over their development process.
+For details on how to do this, please refer to the documentation linked above.

-The simple approach involves using the browser-based Scalatron IDE, which is a snap.
-Here are the steps:
+* The **"casual" path** involves using the browser-based Scalatron IDE, which is a snap.

+Here are the steps for getting started with the browser-based approach:

-* If you do not have a browser window connected to the Scalatron server open already, open a web browser now and point it to the appropriate web address.
+* If you do not have a browser window open already that is connected to the Scalatron server, open a web browser now and point it to the appropriate web address.

     * If you are on the same computer, try `http://localhost:8080`
     * If you are on another computer, try the address the server tells you about on the console, such as `http://192.168.0.1:8080`

 * This should bring up the Scalatron log-in screen with the title "Welcome To Scalatron"
 * Log in as `Administrator` (there is no password, initially)
 * Create a user account for yourself and anyone else who wants to play